 Every Monday through Thursday, children receive a hot, healthy meal after school in the Center and also receive snacks after programs.
 At the end of the week, to prevent hunger over the weekend, they receive a weekend bag filled with food that they can prepare on their own.
 Families can also access the Center’s emergency food pantry.

 Horton’s Kids provides children with new shoes, coats, hats, and backpacks filled with school supplies throughout the year.
 Horton’s Kids also regularly distributes toiletries, such as toothpaste and shampoo, and other essential items not covered by SNAP benefits.

-Through a partnership with Connected Psychology and the Wendt Center, Horton’s Kids is working to provide one-on-one mental health counseling to help children meet developmental milestones.
+Through a partnership with Crawford Consulting and the Wendt Center, Horton’s Kids is working to provide one-on-one mental health counseling to help children meet developmental milestones.

 Horton’s Kids partners with DC Diaper Bank to give parents access to diapers, which are also not covered by SNAP benefits or WIC.
 Horton’s Kids also provides wipes, formula, and other items critical to a baby’s healthy development.

 For more information about health and basic needs, contact Program Coordinator Sarah Cannington.